 If you don’t have an offer in hand then here are some of the resources that you must look at to land an opportunity in the Gulf country.

 Quick Job guide for the Gulf countries:

-- Please look at the best hospitality job portals or create your free online resume to be exposed to global hospitality employers and for one-click job applications.
+- Please look at the best hospitality job portals to be exposed to global hospitality employers and for one-click job applications.